-Figure 20 Mapping of the low order DM actuators (dark x’s, 20x20) onto the high order DM actuators (fainter x’s, 60x60).
+Figure 20.
+Mapping of the low order DM actuators (dark x’s, 20x20) onto the high order DM actuators (fainter x’s, 60x60).
 The grid lines represent the telescope primary, or perfect pupil image.
 Because the grid distortion is low for pupil imaging, the high order DMs map three actuators per one actuator low order DM out to the edge of the pupil.